rapid7/metasploit-framework/docs/metasploit-framework.wiki/kerberos/unconstrained_delegation.md

 msf6 auxiliary(gather/ldap_query) >
 ```

-This show that DC is a domain controller and should be removed from the list, leaving WS01 as the only viable target.
+This shows that DC is a domain controller and should be removed from the list, leaving WS01 as the only viable target.

 ### Exploitation
 Now the WS01 system needs to be compromised through some means to obtain a Meterpreter session.
 Once a Meterpreter